PrincetonUniversity/advanced-command-line/01_tmux/README.md

 bind r source-file ~/.tmux.conf \; display-message "Config reloaded..."
 ```

-Practice moving around with `C-b n/p` and `S-Left/Right`.
+Practice moving around with `C-b n/p` and `alt-H/L`.
 If you don't like
-the shift bindings, delete those lines from your `.tmux.conf` and re-source
+the `H/L` bindings, delete those lines from your `.tmux.conf` and re-source
 the config file.

 ### EXERCISE